AI-sandbox/GMMN-genotype-simulation/README.md

 The input data are two numpy files:

 - Data of all the ancestries: Each row are SNPs of an individual.
-- Labels of the ancestries: Each row is the label of an individual.
+- Labels of the ancestries: Each row is the ancestry of an individual.

 The input paths are in config_users.txt: